munificent/craftinginterpreters/book/representing-code.md

 </aside>

 We need to get more precise about what that grammar is then.
-Like lexical grammars in the last chapter, there is a long ton of theory around syntactic grammars.
+Like lexical grammars in the last chapter, there is a ton of theory around syntactic grammars.
 We're going into that theory a little more than we did when scanning because it turns out to be a useful tool throughout much of the interpreter.
 We start by moving one level up the [Chomsky hierarchy][]...